 |Nutritional Guidelines (per serving)|

-I think legumes such as peas get overlooked in the world of the home chef and particularly amongst vegetarians and vegans.
+We think legumes such as peas get overlooked in the world of the home chef and particularly amongst vegetarians and vegans.
 We often make bean soups or Indian chana masala with chickpeas, but how often do you incorporate green split peas, yellow peas or, in this case, black-eyed peas, in your cooking repertoire?
 After all, they are somewhat interchangeable.
-But I digress.
-Here's one classic way to use black eyed peas to make a simple vegetarian vegetable soup.
+But we digress.
+Here's one classic way to use black-eyed peas to make a simple vegetarian vegetable soup.

 Recipe by Bush's Beans.

 - 1 tbsp. vegetable oil

 - 2 ribs celery (chopped)

 - 16 ounces tomatoes (1 can with juice)

 - 1 (15.8-ounce) can black-eyed peas (or crowder peas)

 - Optional: parmesan cheese